-Organization & Processes • Consistency • Structure & Direction

-The suitability of institutional operations for target and resource planning is evaluated.
-The necessity for institutional processes to comply with ethical, scientific, and professional standards is defined.
+Organization & Processes • Consistency • Structure & Direction operations for target pr and resource planning is et evaluated. pr thical, scientific, and rofessional standards is efined.
 The alignment of institutional processes with national and regional policies and plans is ensured, maintaining consistency with the SDGs, National Development Plans, Regional, and Provincial Strategic Plans.
-4 Mechanisms to monitor the alignment of institutional processes and outcomes with projections are defined.
+Mechanisms to monitor the alignment of institutional processes and outcomes with projections are defined.
 The creation of improvement approaches for inconsistencies is defined.
 An internal audit mechanism is established to monitor process and performance alignment.
-Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: Indicator Maturity Level Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% = Step Score: Step 1 Score + Step 2 Step 2 Step 1 Score + Step 2 Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% = Step Score: Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% = Step Score: Score + Step 5 Score Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% = Step Score:
+0% 25% 50% 75% 100% 0% 25% 50% 75% 100% Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: Weight: 20 Completion Level: 0% 25% 50% 75% 100% Step Score: Weight: 20 Completion Level: 0% 25% 50% 75% 100% Step Score: